-So, that is a spherical coordinate system, in which you can see the variation in theta given by these different arcs and the value of phi corresponding to each one of these arcs starting from the x-axis here at some arbitrary point and then going around the x-axis to the plus y to the minus x to the minus y and back you have 2 pi.
+So, that is the azimuthal angle phi with respect to your chosen x axis, ok.
+So, that is a spherical coordinate system in which you can see the variation in theta given by these very different arcs and the value of phi corresponding to each one of these arcs starting from the x axis here at some arbitrary point and then, going around the x axis to the plus y to the minus x to the minus y and back you have 2 pi.

-Therefore, if we recall our lecture component, r varies from 0 to infinity, being the radius of the sphere.
-The sphere is from 0 radius to all over the universe.
-And theta varies from 0 to pi as the, as the polar angle varying from 0 to pi, as you have seen with respect to the z axis.
-And the phi, which goes around the circle in 2 pi; phi is 0 to 2 pi.
-And these are relations in parallel to the x, y, z, all going from minus infinity to plus infinity in the Cartesian axis in taking care of the whole universal space.
+Therefore, if we recall our lecture component or varies from 0 to infinity being the radius of the sphere, the sphere is from 0 radius to all over the universe and theta varies from 0 to pi.

-Therefore, this, these are the limits and dx, dy, dz, which is a volume element in Cartesian coordinate space, will have to be expressed in terms of the volume elements in spherical polar coordinate system and that is given by r square dr sine theta d theta d phi.
+As the polar angle varying from 0 to pi as you have seen with respect to the z axis and the phi which goes around the circle in 2 pi, pi is 0 to 2 pi and these are relations in parallel to the x y z all going from minus infinity to plus infinity in the Cartesian axis in taking care of the whole universal space.
+Therefore, these are the limits and dx dy dz which is a volume element in Cartesian coordinate space will have to be expressed in terms of the volume elements in spherical polar coordinate system and that is given by r square dr sin theta d theta d phi.

-Those of you who are not familiar with this transformation must go back and look at the coordinate transformation and simple differentials expressed from one coordinate to the other and the relations are given by, what is known as, the Jacobian, the magnitude of the Jacobian.
+Those of you who are not familiar with this transformation must go back and look at the coordinate transformation and the simple differentials expressed from one coordinate to the other.
+And the relations are given by what is known as the Jacobian, the magnitude of the Jacobian.